williamparker2023/ElectroSim/README.md

 # ElectroSim
-This is a performant real time C++ N-body electrostatic simulation
+This is a performant real time C++ N-body electrodynamic simulation